UnleqitDEV/merian-quake/README.md

 # Merian-Quake

-A path-tracer for the original Quake game on top of [quakespasm](https://github.com/sezero/quakespasm).
+A path-tracer for the original Quake game on top of [quakespasm](https://github.com/sezero/quakespasm) and [Merian](https://github.com/LDAP/merian).

 <hr>